UCL-CDI/cdi-hub/tutorials/automated-multimodal-medical-image-reporting/docs/aws-services/aws-batch/README.md

   - Public subnets with Internet Gateway
 - Security groups configured for your workload

-* Get your VPC ID and subnet IDs
+* Get your VPC ID and subnet IDs using [vpcs-subnets.bash](../scripts/vpcs-subnets.bash )
 ```bash
 bash ../scripts/vpcs-subnets.bash
 ```